crypt0biwan/cryptocards/README.md

 }
 ```

-So I copied those and made an array of those mint numbers and when I put in all the details in the contract function `8. bulkPreBuyCollectible`:
+So I copied those and made an array of those "print indexes" and when I put in all the details in the contract function `8. bulkPreBuyCollectible` like this:

 | Key | Value |
 |---|---|